Are you thinking about or currently selling insurance?

 - Choosing for yourself the type of career path you want,

-…A career selling insurance allows for it much easier than traditional jobs.
+…A career in learning how to sell insurance allows for much easier than traditional jobs.

 Do you have the “entrepreneurial spirit?”

-If so, rest assured that insurance sales requires entrepreneurial effort from day 1!
+If so, rest assured that learning how to sell insurance requires entrepreneurial effort from day 1!

 Prior to learning how to sell insurance successfully, I owned a personal training business before getting involved in the insurance sales business.

-And I can tell you the same entrepreneurial values – hard-work, self-discipline, working on improving – is exactly the same in insurance sales.
+And I can tell you the same entrepreneurial values – hard-work, self-discipline, working on improving – is exactly the same in selling insurance.

 Own Your Own Business